-Procedures associated with TSR compliance SHALL be developed, approved, revised, and controlled in accordance with Chapter 12.0 of the WIPP DSA.
+Procedures associated with TSR compliance SHALL be developed, approved, revised, and controlled in accordance with WIPP DSA Chapter 12.0.

 5.3.4 Staff Qualifications and Training

 5.3.4.1 Qualification

 A program SHALL be established to ensure that identified staff meets established qualification requirements for their positions.
 This program SHALL adhere to the qualification requirements established in accordance with the Procedures and Training Program.